We recommend everybody migrate to WP Recipe Maker!

 Q: Is there anything wrong with Cookbook?

 No. It's 100% up to date and compliant with the most recent recipe schema, including video.
 It's useful, well-coded, and by all measures it's a success and has fulfilled its purpose.
+As of 2020, the Cookbook plugin is outdated and should be replaced with WPRM.

 Putting our customers first means making hard decisions, like pulling out of a market where we're not the best, to keep our focus on our core products: the themes.
 It's a short-term sacrifice so that we can focus on the long-term success of bloggers.